PauKoaye/PauKoaye/README.md

 - Wireless Communication: A Java application that simulates the transmission and reception of digital signals over a wireless channel, using different modulation and coding schemes.
 - Signal Processing: A MATLAB toolbox that implements various signal processing algorithms, such as Fourier transform, convolution, filtering, and spectrum analysis.
 - Web Development: A portfolio of web applications that showcase my web development skills, such as a calculator, a quiz, a blog, and a chat app.
+- Discord Bot: A discord bot that I created for the server I made to chat with my friends at 14 years old.
+The bot can perform various functions, such as playing music, sending memes, moderating messages, and hosting games.